ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 * Green = 6.5 mA
 * Blue = 6.2 mA

-The Amp rating of the each LED is 20 mA, so all the measured currents are within safe range.
+The Amp rating of the each LED is 20 mA, so all the measured currents are within a safe range.

 ## Summary